Clinical Microbiology Short Essay Question And Answers

 • Observation

-• It shows Tzanck cells, Multinucleated giant cells, Cowdry type A intranuclear inclusion bodies
+• It shows Tzanck cells, Multinucleated giant cells, and Cowdry type A intranuclear inclusion bodies

 • Tissue culture